gotmachine/MandatoryRCS/README.md

 #### SAS autopilot persistence trough timewarp and reloading
 - The vessel will keep its orientation toward the SAS selection when timewarping, switching vessels or reloading.
 - The SAS selection is remembered and restored when switching vessels or reloading.

+#### New SAS PID controller
+- Using the MechJeb PID controller instead the stock one for better accuracy and reduced RCS fuel consumption.

+#### New SAS modes and options

 #### Customization
 - Features can be enabled, disabled or tweaked in the ingame "Difficulty Settings" menu.